gta3xlwifi-dev/.github/profile/README.md

 ## Development Notes

-I have left my development on the backburner as of late, medical studies take precedence over free time!
+I have left my development on the backburner as of late, medical studies take precedence over free time.
 Wish it was not the case.

 - Starting my device tree from scratch, and aiming to carry out what I intended.
--
+F

+### Changelog

+- (gta3xlwifi-kernel)[https://github.com/gta3xlwifi-dev/android_kernel_gta3xlwifi] - June 30, 2024: Import OEM changes and refactor kernel base on upstream Android common kernel (deprecated/4.4.p)
+- (gta3xlwifi-device)[https://github.com/gta3xlwifi-dev/android_device_samsung_gta3xlwifi] - July 1, 2024: Refactoring, messy codebase.
+Decided to start over for my own sanity, will likely do so with the AOSP tree

 # How You Can Contribute